Five earned special recognition June 13 during the concluding banquet at OWAA’s 83nd Annual Conference in Rochester, Minn.

 Glen Lau, of Ocala, Fla., received OWAA’s Excellence in Craft Award.
 The award honors an OWAA member “for outstanding effort in upholding the OWAA Creed and continued excellence in craft.”
 An OWAA member since 1969, Lau is a film maker and producer of several national TV series and documentaries.
 He is producer and host of “Quest For Adventure” TV series on TNN and also produces commercials and infomercials.
 Lau also has a still photography library specializing in underwater photos.

 Terry Brady of Zieglerville, Penn., deputy press secretary for the Pennsylvania Department of Cnservation and Natural Resources, received OWAA’s top conservation award.
-The Jade of Chiefs award represents an affirmation of OWAA adherence to and support of the principles of conservation.
+The Circle of Chiefs award represents an affirmation of OWAA adherence to and support of the principles of conservation.
 An Active Member of OWAA since 1986, Brady is also a freelance saltwater fishing columnist.
 Prior to his current position with the Pennsylvania DCNR, Brady spent 28 years working for daily newspapers, writing outdoors columns.

 The recipient of the 2009 Jackie Pfeiffer Memorial Award is Joan Turner of Columbia, Mo.
 “Joan Turner represents these qualities as a recipient of the Jackie Pfeiffer Memorial Award – genuine warmth, radiance, good will, helpfulness, generosity and kindness to others.
 She also has the rare quality of grace,” said last year’s recipient, Kay Richey, when presenting Turner with the award.